vmarquez/PureBomberMan/README.md

 ```

 Ok, we're making progress, but now how do we set a player (and subsequently, and of its relevant lenses) on a GameBoard?
 There are a few different fancy ways, but I think it's
 simple and effective enough to use a function that takes a 'player' and returns a Lens.
-Then we can continue composing our lenses
+Then we can continue composing our lenses:

 ```scala
                   //k here is the player name, how we pull out the player from our GameBoard structure